 Like many women, after having a baby I found myself with a diastasis recti – and then an umbilical hernia too.
-I lived with these for 5 years, and then in September last year I had an operation to repair the umbilical hernia.
+I lived with these for five years, and then in September 2017 I had an operation to repair the umbilical hernia.
 After this I had physio which has helped to repair the diastasis recti.
 This blog post details my experience.
 You can read about my experience of umbilical hernia repair with mesh here.

 What is diastasis recti?

-To check whether you have a diastasis, or to measure how wide it is, lay on your back with your feet on the floor.
+To check whether you have a diastasis, or to measure how wide it is, lay on your back with your knees bent and feet on the floor.
 Gently tuck your chin and lift your head/shoulders off the floor.
-This should tense your abdominal muscles, and you should be able to feel along the rectus abdominis and tell if there is a separation.
-I think it usually occurs around the navel, but can occur anywhere along the length of the muscle.
+This should tense your abdominal muscles, and you should be able to feel along the rectus abdominus and tell if there is a separation.
+I think it can often occurs around the navel, but it can occur anywhere along the length of the muscle.

-When S was a few months old, still blissfully unaware I had a diastasis – or even what it was – I found that my “outie” belly button from pregnancy had not gone back in yet, and it hurt.
+When S was a few months old, still blissfully unaware I had a diastasis – or even what it was – I found that my “outie” belly button from pregnancy had not yet gone back in – and it hurt.
 I went to the GP; she told me that “they” don’t like to operate on these things, because it’s “like sewing together two pieces of plastic bag” and can easily tear.
-She referred me for physio.
+She referred me for physiotherapy instead.

 What is an umbilical hernia?

-It turned out the “outie belly button” that was causing discomfort was in fact an umbilical hernia.
+It turned out that the “outie belly button” that was causing discomfort was in fact an umbilical hernia.
 Because of the diastasis, something from inside my body was poking out of the gap.
 That something could be fat, or it could be part of the intestine.
-My hernia, when it was playing up, always made me feel quite sick and affected my digestion – so I always assumed it was part of my intestine poking through.

-I had physiotherapy, where they taught me simple exercises to strengthen my core and pull the rectus abdominis back together again.
-My gap went from four fingers to one finger; a one-finger gap is not considered to be a problem.
+I had physiotherapy, where they taught me simple exercises to strengthen my core and pull the rectus abdominis back together.
+My gap went from four fingers to one finger.
+A one-finger gap is not considered to be a problem.
 My umbilical hernia had all but disappeared, and was easily popped back in again if it did show.
-I was discharged from physio.
+I ws discharged from physio.

-This may sound stupid, but I was not told I should continue with these exercises; it didn’t occur to me that my diastasis wasn’t just fixed and although I made various attempts to do ab exercises, I didn’t keep up with the exercises from the physio.
-In fact, I carried on going to various “bootcamp”and exercise sessions where I did planks, crunches and all sorts of exercises which are actually not a good idea if you have a disatasis.
+This may sound silly, but I was not told that I should continue with my physio exercises; it didn’t occur to me that my diastasis wasn’t just fixed and although I made various attempts to do abdominal exercises, I didn’t keep up with the exercises from the physiotherapist.
+In fact, I carried on going to various “bootcamp”and exercise sessions where I did planks, crunches and all sorts of exercises which are actually not a good idea if you have a diastasis.
 I even took part in – and won – a plank-off.
 Not wise.

-If you have a diastasis recti, avoid all exercises that put pressure on your abdominal muscles and seek professional help from someone who has experience in this sort of thing.
+If you have a diastasis recti, avoid all exercises that put pressure on your abdominal muscles and seek professional help from soneone who has specific experience of diastasis recti.

-Eventually, last summer, I went to my GP again and asked for a physio referral.
-The words of my previous GP back in 2012, that an operation for this sort of thing was “like sewing together two pieces of plastic bag” were still at the forefront of my mind, and this coupled with my memory of my mother having an umbilical hernia repair operation when I was a teenager, meant I didn’t even consider surgery to be an option.
+Eventually, in summer 2017, I went to the GP again and asked to be referred for physiotherapy.
+The words of my previous GP back in 2012, that an operation of this sort of thing was “like sewing together two pieces of plastic bag” were still at the forefront of my mind.
+This coupled with my memory of my mother having an umbilical hernia repair operation when I was a teenager, meant I didn’t even consider surgery to be an option.

-At the time I was wearing a thick corset-type support band around my waist which supported my muscles and made things feel a little better.
+By this point I was regularly wearing a thick corset-type support band around my waist which supported my muscles and made things feel a little better.
 Without it – and often even if I was wearing it – the hernia was “out” all of the time.
-I could easily push it back in, but it rarely stayed there for more than a few seconds before popping back out.
-I hoped that I could be referred for physio which would help to bring my abdominal muscles back in, thus helping to keep the hernia in place.
+I could easily push it back in, but it rarely stayed there for more than a few secondsbefore popping back out.
+I hoped that I could be referred for physiotherapy which would help to bring my abdominal muscles back together, thus helping to keep the hernia in place.

-The GP I saw asked me if the hernia ever got stuck; I answered honestly that yes, it got stuck about once a week.
-When this happened I would usually either go to bed and then it would be ok in the morning, or if it was the middle of the day I would lay on my bed and concentrate on relaxing as much as possible, until I was able to push it back in.
-Upon hearing this, the GP insisted on referring me to see the surgeons at my local hospital.
+The GP I saw asked me if the hernia ever got stuck.
+I answered truthfully that yes, it got stuck around once a week.
+When this happened I would usually either go to bed and it would be okay in the morning, or if it was the middle of the day I would lay on my bed and concentrate on felaxing as much as possible, until I was able to push it back in.
+Upon hearing this, the GP insisted on referring me to the surgeons at my local hospital.
 I thought this was a complete waste of time and resources, but reluctantly agreed.